oilandsugar/staticpinpatchmtl/content/artists/this-bloody-sabbath.md

 +++
-description = "For the damned who give a damn 🖤🥀🔪Witchy, feminist, vegan angry patches, pins & apparel." featured = "/img/tbs1.jpg" hometown = "Chertsey, QC" image2 = "/img/tbs4.jpg"
+description = "This Bloody Sabbath is a one lady racket based in the dark woods of Chertsey.
+Occult intersectional feminist & bookworm apparel & talismans for the damned who give a damn." featured = "/img/tbs1.jpg" hometown = "Chertsey, QC" image2 = "/img/tbs4.jpg"